wbaid/securedrop/docs/glossary.rst

 Export Device
 -------------
-The *Export Device* is the physical media (e.g., CD-Rs) used to transfer decrypted documents from the *Secure Viewing Station* to a journalist's everyday workstation, or to another computer for additional processing.
+The *Export Device* is the physical media (e.g., designated USB drive) used to transfer decrypted documents from the *Secure Viewing Station* to a journalist's everyday workstation, or to another computer for additional processing.

 Please see the detailed security recommendations for the choice, configuration and use of your *Export Device* in the :doc:`journalist guide <journalist>`